 - Licorice Root: Licorice root is an adaptogenic herb, meaning that it supports your body's stress-response system.
 It also has a sightly stimulating quality, making a great match for the morning - without the heavy-hitting dose of caffeine that you find in coffee.
 It tastes sweet, lessening the need for added sugar.

-Where to find herbs
+Where to find the medicinal herbs.

 Tips for Making Dandelion Mochas